-- a. increasing the number or value of jobs, new businesses or the production of goods and services in the region (this includes direct and indirect opportunities created through the project) - b. providing opportunities for growth in existing sectors, e.g. tourism, agriculture, manufacturing - c. the use of local suppliers and goods - d. increasing efficiency of the transport system or service delivery - e. facilitating people to move to the region, including migrant resettlement - f. increasing Indigenous economic participation including Indigenous employment and supplieruse outcomes - g. the degree to which the project delivers benefits beyond the project period.
+- a. increasing the number or value of jobs, new businesses or the production of goods and services in the region (this includes direct and indirect opportunities created through the project). - b. providing opportunities for growth in existing sectors, e.g. tourism, agriculture, manufacturing - c. the use of local suppliers and goods - d. increasing efficiency of the transport system or service delivery - e. increasing Indigenous economic participation including Indigenous employment and supplier-use outcomes - f. the degree to which the project delivers benefits beyond the construction phase.

 In your application, you must include the total employment numbers you expect to create during and following your project.
 You will need to identify how many of these employees will be Indigenous.
-You should substantiate any employment numbers with definitive evidence.
+You should substantiate any employment numbers with evidence.